 A growing share of mortgages are fixed-rate contracts (source: Bank of England Inflation Report, November 2017)

 Interest rates on fixed-rate mortgages have fallen significantly during the period of unconventional monetary policy (source: Bank of England)

-The debt time bomb in the UK is a frightening reminder of the economy pre-2007.
-How the Bank of England handles it could help avert a crisis, or spell disaster.
+Though differences remain, the debt time bomb in the UK is a reminder of the economy pre-2007.
+What the economy needs is to be unhooked from unsustainable, debt-fuelled growth, without tightening the screws too suddenly.
+How the Bank of England handles this dilemma could help avert a crisis, or spell disaster.
 On Super Thursday, we’ll get a better idea of which way we’re headed.